JohnGorter/LITDEMOS/WebComponents/exercise2.md

-# Exersize 2.
+# Exercise 2.
 Extract the magic string of innerHTML

 Get rid of the innerHTML in your code and use a template to fill in the contents of the shadowRoot.